Joseph Fasano

 Joseph Fasano (born May 17, 1982) is an American poet and novelist.

+Biography

-Fasano was raised in Goshen, New York, where he attended Goshen Central High School.
-He earned a BA in philosophy from Harvard University in 2005 and an MFA from Columbia University in 2008.
-His poem "Mahler in New York" won the 2008 RATTLE Poetry Prize.
-He has been a finalist for the Missouri Review Editors' Prize and the Times Literary Supplement Poetry Competition, among other honors.
-He has taught at SUNY Purchase, Manhattanville College, and Columbia University.
+He grew up in Goshen, New York and went to Goshen Central High School.
+He earned a BA degree in philosophy from Harvard University in Cambridge, Massachusetts in 2005 and an MFA from Columbia University in Manhattan, New York in 2008.

-Fasano's poems have appeared in the Yale Review, the Southern Review, FIELD, Tin House, Boston Review, Measure, Passages North, the American Literary Review, and other publications.
+His poem "Mahler in New York" won the 2008 Rattle Poetry Prize.
+He has been a finalist for the Missouri Review Editors' Prize and the Times Literary Supplement Poetry Competition.
+He taught at SUNY Purchase, Manhattanville College, and Columbia University.
+His poems have appeared in the Yale Review, the Southern Review, FIELD, Tin House, Boston Review, Measure, Passages North, the American Literary Review, among other publications.

 In 2011, Fasano's first book, Fugue for Other Hands, won the Cider Press Review Book Award.
-It was nominated for the Kate Tufts Poetry Award and the Poets' Prize, "awarded annually for the best book of verse published by a living American poet two years prior to the award."
-His second collection of poems, Inheritance, was released in May 2014.
-In 2015, Fasano published Vincent, a book-length poem based very loosely on the 2008 killing of Tim McLean by Vince Li on a Greyhound Bus near Portage la Prairie, Manitoba, on the Trans Canada Highway.
-His fourth collection of poems, The Crossing, was released in 2018.
-Upon the publication of The Last Song of the World (BOA Editions 2024), The Massachusetts Review wrote, "Fasano is a poet of fatherhood, intimacy, friendship, love, and so much more, which is to say, he is a poet for the living, for life."
+It was nominated for the Kate Tufts Poetry Award and the Poets' Prize, "awarded annually for the best book of verse published by a living American poet two years" before the award is given.
+A second collection of poems, Inheritance, came out in May 2014.
+In 2015, he published Vincent, a book length poem based loosely on the 2008 killer of Tim McLean on a Greyhound bus shortly after the bus made a stop in Brandon, Manitoba on the Trans Canada Highway.
+Fasano's fourth collection of poems, The Crossing, was released in 2018.
+After the publication of The Last Song of the World (BOA Editions 2024), The Massachusetts Review said, "Fasano is a poet of fatherhood, intimacy, friendship, love, and so much more, which is to say, he is a poet for the living, for life."

 Fasano's first novel, The Dark Heart of Every Wild Thing, was published in 2020 to critical acclaim.
-His second novel, The Swallows of Lunetto, became a viral social media sensation during his 2023 European book tour, covered by the BBC, the Evening Standard, The Independent, and other media.

-In 2013, the literary magazine Polutona released a selection of his poems in Russian translation.
+His second novel, The Swallows of Lunetto, became a viral sensation during a 2023 European book tour.
+The BBC, the Evening Standard, and The Independent gave the tour coverage.
+In 2013, Polutona, a magazine, released a selection of his poems translated to Russian.